 The anti-two block device (optional on smaller electric cranes), mounted on the boom crown plate, consists of a normally open switch actuated by a lever.
-A weight is attached to the lever and holds the switch closed.
-If the weight is lifted by the hook or travel block the switch opens.
+A pickle weight or bail arms are attached to the lever and holds the switch closed.
+If the pickle weight or the bail arms are lifted by the hook or travel block the switch opens.